 In a criminal matter, the accused is the person who is defending their actions before the court.

-Committal proceedings commence with the issuing and filing a Court Attendance Notice, also known as a CAN.
+Committal proceedings commence with the issuing and filing of a Court Attendance Notice, also known as a CAN.

 A prosecutor will serve a brief of evidence on the accused or the accused’s lawyer if legally represented.